dallongo/pySRD9c/README.md

 Run by itself, `pySRD9c.py` will conduct a self-test on the display.

-A sample application providing real-time telemetry data for RaceRoom Racing Experience and rFactor 1/Stock Car Extreme/Automobilista is available in `pyDash.py`.
+A sample application providing real-time telemetry data for RaceRoom Racing Experience and rFactor 1/Stock Car Extreme/Automobilista/Formula Truck/Copa Petrobras de Marcas is available in `pyDash.py`.
 It makes use of the `psutil` module (https://github.com/giampaolo/psutil) to detect which sim is running.
 It demonstrates custom mapping of RPM LEDs for use as push-to-pass/DRS indicators as well as warnings that blink the status LEDs during a critical state.
 It also features live lap timing, lap split time, field position, and lap progession during a race.
 The dash configuration is controlled via the `pyDash.settings.json` file (created on start-up if not found, re-read if modified while running).